 Conversion of Private Limited Company into LLP

-Hence, LLPs involve the best practices of private companies and also protect the freedom of partners, giving them the ability to decide the norms of the company.
+Hence, LLPs involve the best practices of private companies and protect the freedom of partners, giving them the ability to decide the company's norms.
 In a nutshell, it combines the best features of various kinds of businesses.